department-of-veterans-affairs/vagov-content/pages/disability/index.md

         service records) to help support your open disability claim.
       external: false
     - url: "/disability/how-to-file-claim/additional-forms/"
-      label: File Additional forms for your disability claim
+      label: File additional forms for your disability claim
       description: Find out if you'll need to turn in any additional forms to support your disability claim.
       external: false